 - Because the IRS would need to verify minimum health care coverage, the agency “must proactively engage in collecting data from private insurance companies – something never before done.”

-- Compliance with the new Small Business Tax Credit is requiring a whole new level of IRS collection information.
+- Compliance with the new Small Business Tax Credit is requiring much more IRS collection of information.

 - The tax agency will have heightened interaction with other federal entities such as the Departments of Health and Human Services as well as Homeland Security.